fb pixel

 We prefer that students hold a recognized Honours degree in a social science field, though students with a four-year social science degree and a strong background in theory and methods will also be considered.

-All applicants must have a minimum GPA of 3.0 or higher to be eligible for consideration for our program.
-However, as this is a competitive application process, simply meeting the minimum requirements is not enough to gain acceptance.
+Per Graduate Studies policies, all applicants must have a minimum GPA of 3.0 or higher to be eligible for consideration for our program.
+But keep in mind that as this is a competitive application process, simply meeting the minimum requirements is not enough to gain acceptance.

 International applicants can consult Minimum Academic Requirement: International Credentials [PDF] for the minimum GPA requirements based on their home country.